ea-foundation/raise/README.md

 }
 ```

-Note: The Raise webhooks for logging and adding donors to mailinglists are only triggered if you also set up a webhook in your Stripe dashboard.
-Point it to https://your-site.com/wp-json/raise/v1/stripe/log.
-Make sure it only fires on the `checkout.session.completed` event and copy the signing secret correctly into your Raise configuration.
+Note: The Raise webhooks for logging and adding donors to mailinglists are only triggered if you also [set up a webhook in Stripe](https://dashboard.stripe.com/webhooks).
+Make it fire  on the `checkout.session.completed` event and point it to https://your-site.com/wp-json/raise/v1/stripe/log.
+Make sure you copy the signing secret correctly into your Raise configuration.

 Additional webhook data:
 - `vendor_transaction_id`: Stripe charge ID (for one-time donations)